-- 1. The College Board takes the following action related to issuing a Contract to Charter a Public School Academy and Related Documents ("Contract") to the Academy: - a.
-The College Board approves the form of the Contract and related documents as submitted to and reviewed by the College Board; - b.
-The College Board approves and authorizes the issuance of the Contract and related documents and authorizes Michael C. Parish, College Board Designee, to execute the Contract and related documents issued by the College Board to the Academy, provided, that, before execution of the Contract, the College Chairperson affirms the following:
+- 7. The College Board takes the following action related to issuing a Contract to Charter a Public School Academy and Related Documents ("Contract") to the Academy: - J. The College Board approves the fmm of the Contract and related documents as submitted to and reviewed by the College Board; - k.
+The College Board approves and authorizes the issuance of the Contract and related documents and authorizes Mariah Wanic, College Board Designee, to execute the Contract and related documents issued by the College Board to the Academy, provided, that, before execution of the Contract, the College Chairperson affirms the following:

-- (1) that all terms of the Contract have been agreed upon and the Academy is able to comply with all terms and conditions of the Contract; and - (2) that the Contract is substantially similar to the Contract approved by the College Board, with the only changes being those made by the College Board's Designee in consultation with legal counsel for the College Board that are in the best interests of the College Board. - c.
-The College Board Designee may agree to a term of Contract not to exceed eight (8) academic years and not to extend beyond June 30, 2028. - 2.
-That the current Academy Board members shall continue to serve in their current positions until the end of their term in office.
+- (7) that all rem1s of the Contract have been agreed upon and the Academy is able to comply with all tenns and conditions of the Contract; and - (8) that the Contract is substantially similar to the Contract approved by the College Board, with the only changes being those made by the College Board's Designee in consultation with legal counsel for the College Board that are in the best interests of the College Board. - I. The College Board Designee may agree to a tem1 of Contract not to exceed eight (8) academic years and not to extend beyond June 30, 2029. - 8.
+That the current Academy Board members shall continue to serve in their current positions until the end of their tenn in office.
 All subsequent Academy Board appointments shall be made in accordance with the College Board's method of selection resolution.

-I, the undersigned, as Secretary of the Bay Mills Community College Board of Regents, do hereby certify the foregoing resolution was adopted by the Bay Mills Community College Board of Regents at a public meeting held on the 22nd day of November, 2019, with a vote of for, poposed, pastaining, and absent.
+I, the undersigned, as Secreta ry of the Bay Mills Community College Board of Regents. do hereby certify the foregoing resolution was adopted by the Bay Mills Community College Board of Regents at a public meeting held on the 19 day of June, 2020, with a vote of \\6\ for, 0 opposed, \I abstaining, and \I\ absent.